liambsulliva/HERL-Digital-Narrative/README.md

 # Deployment

-This project is deployed on a webserver sponsored by the University of Pittsburgh.
-See the final product on the [HERL Website](https://herl.pitt.edu).
+This project is currently ongoing.
+When it is completed, you will be able to find the final product on the [HERL Website](https://herl.pitt.edu).